OptimumKitten/html-portfolio/README.md

 # html-portfolio
-Practice website for hosting my projects as I learn web development from scratch.
+This is a practice website for hosting my projects and portfolio as I learn web development.